O-scale:

 1. Lay the outside straight running rail through the entire switch area.

 2. Lay the inside curved running rail through the switch area, gauging to the outside straight rail up to the beginning of the point.
-Put a slight kink in the curved rail where the beginning of the point will be, to start the curve.
-(NOTE: All curved rails are pre-curved before attaching to the ties.)
+Put a slight kink in the curved rail where the beginning

 3. Pre-bend a piece of running rail to form the outside rail of the curve.
 File a taper on the curved end where it will meet the outside straight rail.
-This will form the mate to the switch (the part with no moving point).
-Attach the rail to the ties, using a piece of guardrail to space the curved rail away from the straight rail.
+This will form the mate to the

-4. Form a piece of guardrail to follow the outside straight rail through the mate area and through the outside curve at least past the location of the frog.
-Put a slight kink in the rail to form the beginning of the curve and the mate area.
+rail to form the beginning of the curve and the mate area.
 All guardrail lies on its side with its head into the web of the running rail.
 Its web and bass then form the flange way and guard.

-5. Cut and fit a piece of running rail to form the section of straight rail between the frog area and point of the switch.
-This rail is angled to fit flush against the curved rail and the point end is cut straight.
+and the point end is cut straight.
 Allow room for the point, from the start of the inside curve to the start of this piece of rail.
 In 0-scale the point should be at least I inch long and no more than 1.5 inches.

 6. Cut and fit a piece of guardrail for the running rail placed In step 5.
 This guard starts at the frog and continues at least through the point area.
-Before mounting, place the guard in position and mark the entire area of the point.
-Remove the guard (base of the [rail) though the point area.
-This will be replaced with high guard later.
+Before mounting, place the guard

 7. Cut and fit a piece of guardrail to form the guard of the inside curve rail.
 Taper the end of this rail to fit into the joint of the curve rail and point guard.